 Improving Transportation Random Tests

 The transportation industry historically has used Gaussian random vibration tests to simulate real-world transportation data.
-However, examination of real-world transportation data reveals that transportation data is Non-Gaussian in nature.
-Consequently, transportation test engineers should simulate the real-world data using Non-Gaussian random vibration.
-Non-Gaussian random vibration (Kurtosis control) increases the number of large peak accelerations (that arise in field data due, in part, to the pot-holes of transportation) that the Gaussian random vibration tests “average-away” with their averaging techniques.
-By implementing Kurtosis control, the transportation industry would be well on its way to making their laboratory simulation tests much more realistic.
+However, an examination of real-world transportation data reveals that transportation data is Non-Gaussian in nature.
+Consequently, transportation test engineers should simulate real-world data using Non-Gaussian random vibration.
+Non-Gaussian random vibration (kurtosis control) increases the number of large peak accelerations (that arise in field data due, in part, to the pot-holes of transportation) that the Gaussian random vibration tests “average-away” with their averaging techniques.
+By implementing kurtosis control, the transportation industry would be well on its way to making their laboratory simulation tests much more realistic.
 And this, in turn, would result in better packaging – putting more products in the customer’s hand without damage.

-Millions of packages are transported along American roads daily.1 Whether the package contains highly sensitive electronics or that special birthday present for your 9 year old son, the safety of the contents is of great importance.
-Packages come in all size and shapes and must be transported through a large range of temperatures and vibrating environments.
+Millions of packages are transported along American roads daily.1 Whether the package contains highly sensitive electronics or that special birthday present for your 9-year-old son, the safety of the contents is of great importance.
+Packages come in all sizes and shapes and must be transported through a large range of temperatures and vibrating environments.
 To ensure the safe arrival of goods from one neighborhood to another and from country to country, the packaging industry has had to develop many packaging standards and shipment tests.
 And although the packaging industry has benefited greatly from implementing vibration industry tests, the vibration tests could be improved.
 Present-day random vibration testing utilizes a technique that averages out the large acceleration peaks that are found on the field and are the accelerations that cause the damage to products.
 Today, a more realistic random vibration test is available to the packaging industry.
 The newest innovation in random vibration testing is Kurtosion® – a technique that raises random vibration testing to a much more realistic level.